 Stefanie Longo is a Licensed Clinical Social Worker.
 Stefanie has worked in the mental health and substance abuse field with adults, adolescents and children since 2009.
 She has experience working with at risk and court involved youth and families dealing with behavioral difficulties at home and school.
 She has experience working in an inpatient hospital, intensive outpatient program, in-home services and outpatient clinic.
 Stefanie has worked with individuals who suffered from depression, anxiety, dual diagnosis, substance abuse, legal problems, behavioral problems, family conflict and poor anger management skills.
 She is presently a social worker in the public school system.
 Stefanie is currently in the Stokes office on Tuesday evenings and Saturdays.

 Ashley DeMenna is a Licensed Clinical Social Worker who provides direct clinical care to clients with diverse mental health needs.
-Ashley has worked in the field as an outpatient clinician for several years and has worked closely with children and adolescents.
+Ashley has worked as an outpatient clinician for several years specializing with clients experiencing anxiety, depression, and within the LGBTQ community; specifically, trans individuals and their families.
 Ashley utilizes a wide variety of clinical skills and treatment modalities and is trained and credentialed in Trauma Focused-Cognitive Behavioral Therapy.
 TF-CBT is provided to clients with complex trauma histories and at-risk trauma symptoms.
+Ashley also runs a bi-weekly Adult Transgender Support Group.
 Ashley’s main focus is to determine a client’s needs upon assessment and help the client successfully complete identified goals in a comfortable, supportive environment.

 Stacy Nichols is a Licensed Professional Counselor with 13 years of experience in the Human Service field.
 Stacy has experience working with children and families.
 Stacy has passion for working with children on the Autism Spectrum, as well as their families.
 Stacy also has experience working with clients who are experiencing anxiety, behavioral challenges and parenting skills.
 Stacy uses a trauma- informed approach in her work.